 - Before serving, add cornstarch/plain flour mixture into pot and stir.
 Allow to cook for another 5 – 10 minutes to allow gravy to thicken.
 If you prefer thicker gravy, add more cornstarch/plain flour mixture.

-- This one-pot beef stew is really versatile – simply add your fave ingredients in!
+- This one-pot beef stew recipe is really versatile – simply add your fave ingredients in!

 - This dish can be cooked with a slow cooker too – skip step 2 and set to Auto and let the slow cooker work its magic for 4-6hrs.

 - Do be really careful when scooping the food out for the kids – it’s really really hot!

 And…. it’s ready to serve!
 Enjoy it hot with white rice and TA-DAH!
 1 dish is all you need!
 It’s a time-saving meal plus there’s lesser washing to do too!
 WIN-WIN!

 Well, how did the hubs and little V take to the new recipe?

 The man ate in silence (he’s an annoying food critic!) and I was worried that he might have lots to say about the food.
 Thankfully, he was all praises for it, even commending that it was the best dish I’ve ever made so far (WHAT?!?!).